gammasoft71/xtd/docs/xtd_explanations.md

 See [architecture diagram](https://github.com/gammasoft71/xtd/blob/master/docs/hierarchy.md).

-These libraries are grouped by theme :
+xtd is composed of several libraries.

-* system : The xtd.core library is modern C++20 libraries of classes, interfaces, and value types that provide access to system functionality.
+* xtd.core : The xtd.core library is modern C++20 libraries of classes, interfaces, and value types that provide access to system functionality.
 It is the foundation on which c++ applications, components, and controls are built.
-* drawing : The xtd.drawing library contains types that support basic GDI+ graphics functionality.
+* xtd.drawing : The xtd.drawing library contains types that support basic GDI+ graphics functionality.
 Child namespaces support advanced two-dimensional and vector graphics functionality, advanced imaging functionality, and print-related and typographical services.
 A child namespace also contains types that extend design-time user-interface logic and drawing.
-* forms : The xtd.forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and linux base operating system.
+* xtd.forms : The xtd.forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and linux base operating system.
-* tunit : The xtd.tunit library is a unit-testing framework for modern C++20.
+* xtd.tunit : The xtd.tunit library is a unit-testing framework for modern C++20.
 Initially ported from [Microsoft.VisualStudio.TestTools.Cpp](https://docs.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference).

 ### Dependency